yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-filter-demo.markdown

 space = GigaSpacesFactory.FindSpace("/./spaceAttributeFilterDemo", spaceConfig);
 {code}

-In this example, we can see that the {{LogAndCensorizeWrite}} method receives an [ISpaceFilterEntry|ISpaceFilterEntry Interface] as its single parameter, and not the {{Message}} object like the {{LogTake}} method.
+In this example, we can see that the `LogAndCensorizeWrite` method receives an [ISpaceFilterEntry|ISpaceFilterEntry Interface] as its single parameter, and not the `Message` object like the `LogTake` method.
 That's because this method might need to update the value of the message when it needs to be censored.
-This can only be done using the {{entry.UpdateObject}} method.
+This can only be done using the `entry.UpdateObject` method.

-Another important thing to notice is that the {{LogAndCensorizeWrite}} method first checks if the Message type  from the {{entry.ObjectType}}, can be assigned into Message, and only then gets the actual Message object.
-This is done to decrease the performance impact of the filter, because the evaluation of {{GetObject}} and {{UpdateObject}} is done in a lazy fashion.
+Another important thing to notice is that the `LogAndCensorizeWrite` method first checks if the Message type  from the `entry.ObjectType`, can be assigned into Message, and only then gets the actual Message object.
+This is done to decrease the performance impact of the filter, because the evaluation of `GetObject` and `UpdateObject` is done in a lazy fashion.

-This filter class implements {{IDisposable}}, to demonstrate that when a filter class implements the {{IDisposable}} interface, it is disposed of when the space shuts down.
+This filter class implements `IDisposable`, to demonstrate that when a filter class implements the `IDisposable` interface, it is disposed of when the space shuts down.

 {anchor:2}